Updated October 3, 2019

 Goofy’s Kitchen Breakfast or Dinner – Your only dinner option; lots of “kid” food

-Surf’s Up!
-Breakfast – Your only option to Stitch at the Disneyland Resort
+Donald’s Seaside Breakfast – Your only option to meet Stitch at the Disneyland Resort (unless you’re a Disney VISA card holder)

 Minnie’s in the Park Breakfast – Most diverse characters and most you’ll encounter at your meal; my favorite